 Ignorance is the activity of the ordinary mind that arises and operates as a result of unrefined karmic patterns.
-When ignorance, in the form of the conceptual thinking mind is dissolved, then what remains is Truth and Its expansive movement into infinite frontierless light.
+When ignorance, in the form of the conceptual thinking mind is dissolved, then what remains is truth and its expansive movement into infinite frontierless light.
 Now, it is not possible to refine and, finally, dissolve our storehouse of karmic patterns overnight, because such patterns carry within them a certain level of momentum that requires fulfillment.
 In other words, there are simply some desires that we will have to fulfill in this life, and we will have to use our minds to fulfill them.
-Therefore, at least for now, even if we have found a genuine path and Guru, then we can take the presence of the mind for granted.
+Therefore, at least for now, even if we have found a genuine path and guru, then we can take the presence of the mind for granted.

 Bearing in mind that we can’t dissolve our minds instantly, the question then becomes: ‘How do we use this mind in such a way that our ignorant patterns of thinking and perceiving do not proliferate and increase in density?‘ This is where the practice of contemplation comes into play.
 To contemplate is to use thought in such a way that actually disarms or disables forms of thought that lead to the proliferation of denser, harsher patterns of thinking.
 Whereas ordinary thinking, if left unattended, unobserved and unchecked, usually becomes increasingly complex and dispersed, contemplative thinking, on the other hand, if utilised properly, actually leads to the gradual dissolution of thought and its underlying karmic root structure.